Introduction

 Machine Learning Basics

-ML technology use statistics to pick out patterns in enormous amounts of information.
-Basically, everything that can be converted to digital information can be given to the advanced Machine Learning algorithm — numbers, pictures, clicks, e.c.
+ML technology uses statistics to pick out patterns in enormous amounts of information.
+Basically, everything that can be converted to digital information can be processed using a Machine Learning algorithm — numbers, pictures, clicks, and so on.

-Machine Learning is one of the major technologies in the world right now.
+Machine Learning is one of the major technologies now.
 It enables Netflix, Spotify, and YouTube to provide recommendations.
-Google and Baidu among other search engines are functioning using it.
-There are much more ML examples, like feeds of different social media such as Twitter and Facebook or voice assistant applications — Siri and Alexa.
-In these cases, a platform is gathering data about you — what you are watching, what links you click, what posts you are commenting — and using an algorithm to try to make an accurate guess what you might be interested in.
-Voice assistant is doing the same thing but with the sounds that people produce.
+Among other search engines, Google and Baidu function using ML.
+There are many more examples, like the feeds of various social media (such as Twitter and Facebook), or voice assistant applications, like Siri and Alexa.
+In these cases, the platform collects data about you — what you are watching, what links you click, what posts you comment — and uses an algorithm to make a guess about what you might be interested in.
+Voice assistants do the same, but with the sounds that people produce.

 We can highlight the following types of Machine Learning models: